SEPTEMBER 8 - 14, 2019

 Passed by Congress in 2010, House Resolution 275 designates the week beginning with the second Sunday in September as National Arts in Education Week.
 During this week, the field of arts education joins together in communities across the country to tell the story of the impact of the transformative power of the arts in education.
-Watch the video and join us in the celebration!

 Celebrate.
 Host a celebration in your community, whether big or small, an existing event, or a new one.
 Download and use the shared logo and be sure to register your event on ArtsMeet, a national arts event calendar.
 You can even purchase #ArtsEdWeek swag in our Bookstore.
 Be sure to download the 5 Ways to Partner Packet for other ideas of how to celebrate in your community!

 Advocate.
 Work with your elected officials and decision-makers to share the value of the arts in education.
 Whether a mayor, principal, or U.S. Congressman, check out sample resolutions and videos, send an op-ed to your local newspaper, and use the Arts Education Navigator—an online tool with six action steps to crafting a personal advocacy plan.
 Be sure to sign the petition encouraging Secretary of Education Betsy DeVos to support the arts!